November 12, 2011 |

-Private-equity firm TPG Capital, L.P., has agreed to purchase Northeast Philadelphia-based automotive parts remanufacturer Cardone Industries in a deal expected to close by year's end, Cardone announced Friday.
-No terms were disclosed but the family-owned company said it had signed definitive agreements to sell its North American operations to the private investment firm.
+The private-equity firm TPG Capital L.P. has agreed to purchase Northeast Philadelphia-based automotive-parts remanufacturer Cardone Industries in a deal expected to close by year's end, Cardone announced Friday.
+No terms were disclosed, but the family-owned company said it had signed definitive agreements to sell its North American operations to the private-investment firm.
 TPG Capital will become the controlling shareholder and work with the family to "continue the company's growth," Cardone said in a statement.

 August 24, 2013 |